Last updated on November 3rd, 2021

-Local residents, commercial fishermen, and other small businesses say that were the mine allowed to operate, it would have the potential to cause significant devastation, not only to the bay’s fishery and other wildlife but also to the local and regional economies that depend on the bay.
+Local residents, commercial fishermen, and other small businesses say that if the mine were allowed to operate, it would have the potential to cause significant devastation, not only to the bay’s fishery and other wildlife but also to the local and regional economies that depend on the bay.

 Most of the residents of Bristol Bay have gone down this road before, and they have always been able to keep those interests at bay.
 This time, however, at least for now, it looks like they may not have the government’s – not the EPA’s, anyway – protection against big mining.

 The proposed mine, the largest in North America (bigger than Utah’s Bingham Canyon Copper Mine) if it goes through, has the potential to destroy thousands of acres of wetlands and up to 94 miles of streams and rivers that support salmon populations.

-Opponents of the mine say they are wary of environmental impact from a major gold and copper mine being operated in the region.
+Opponents of the mine say they are wary of the environmental impact of a major gold and copper mine being operated in the region.
 They fear the kind of devastation that uranium mining brought to the wildlife and communities living in the Grand Canyon region.

 Water pollution from a mine in the region has a high risk of entering the nearby streams and waterways, which is certain to cause significant damage to the natural habitats of the salmon species in the bay.